COURSE SYLLABUS (FALL 2019-)

-Upon completion of this level, the student should be able to: consult someone about what to buy; ask someone their preferences; identify the characteristics of an item you are buying, indicate your preferred method of payment, talk about your family and their interests, etc. ; talk about routines, habits, interests, and things you want to learn, explain why you are doing something; complain about your health, show concerns for the health of others; talk about someonefs personal history, give a detailed self-introduction; and reproduce 80% or more KANJI introduced during the term.
+Upon completion of this level, you should be able to: consult someone about what to buy; ask someone their preferences; identify the characteristics of an item you are buying, indicate your preferred method of payment, talk about your family and their interests, etc. ; talk about routines, habits, interests, and things you want to learn, explain why you are doing something; talk about Japanese cultural experiences, gather information about what you want to do or where you want to go, invite a colleage to go somewhere.
+Reproduce 80% or more KANJI introduced during the term.

 TEXTBOOKS AND MATERIALS

 1. Required: Japanese For Busy People II (Lessons 1-5, textbook & workbook) by Kodansha International / AJALT.
 [Available at Kinokuniya Bookstore, San Francisco--Geary at Webster.
 Phone 415-567-7625].

 a) Makino, S., & Tsutsui, M. (1999).
 A Dictionary of Basic Japanese Grammar.
 Tokyo, Japan: The Japan Times.

 and click on corresponding Audio Lessons.

 2. Upon successful completion (80% or higher attendance rate and 80% or higher final exam score) of the course, a STUDENT PROGRESS REPORT will be written if requested at the time you take the final exam.